-A continuation of CRWR512-intensive study of poetry writing focusing on advanced techniques of imagery, rhythm, and poetic structure.
+A continuation of CRWR512.
+An intensive study of poetry writing focusing on advanced techniques of imagery, prosody, form, and other elements of poetry.
 All instruction and discussion is revision-based.
-Students must submit four packets of 4-6 pages of creative work each during the course.
-In addition, students complete an annotated bibliography of at least eight works of poetry and a 10-12 page craft analysis essay based on work by published poets.
-(Co-requisite: CRWR661)
+Students must submit four packets of at least four to six poems each during the course.
+In addition, students complete the following: read at least 12 works of (primarily) poetry and write annotations for six of these 12 works; write a 2-page peer critique on a poem or series of poems from an approved MFACW Thesis (chosen by mentor); and write a 20-25 page craft essay based on work by published poets.
+(Corequisite: CRWR661)